 Our work to fight racism must never adjourn.

 But the need to act on racism is also never ending.
 It is our job to listen to the Task Force’s findings and recommendations, but we must also establish a permanent commission that will continually work to root out racism in our institutions and our culture.
-If elected mayor, I will make sure that our government establishes an ongoing commission to dismantle racism in all of its varied forms, and I will work closely with that commission to make sure their work is respected, heard, and acted upon.
+As a council member, I will advocate to make the task force a permanent committee to work toward dismantling racism in all of its varied forms, and I will work closely with that committee to make sure their work is respected, heard, and acted upon.